PurpleDogEnterprises/Fully-Serverless-Video-Sharing-Site-Using-AWS-Lambda-and-Much-More/README.md

 * Added CORS configuration

 5)  Connected Firebase to list videos
 * Created Firebase database and changed "Read" rules to true
+* Added sample video data
+* Created Firebase service account to allow communication with Lambda

 NOTE: This project is in progress and all functionality may not yet be included at this time